spacedvoid/connection/src/main/docs/module.md

 | Remove-only     | Yes(limited) | Unknown(probably yes)             | View        |
 | Mutable         | Yes          | Unknown(probably no)              | Remove-only |

+All kinds of the same type are called a *type family*.
+For example, [ListView], [List], and [MutableList] is a family of [List].

-Remove-only collections, by their name, support only element removal operations, such as [RemoveOnlyCollection.remove].
+Remove-only collections support only element removal operations between mutation operations, such as [RemoveOnlyCollection.remove].
-They are normally obtained by map entry collections, such as [MutableMap.keys].
+They are usually obtained by map entry collections, such as [MutableMap.keys].

 This list of kinds will be enough for all sorts of collections from throwing [UnsupportedOperationException].
 Therefore, there are no *optional operations* in Connection.